ethereum/mist/MISTAPI.md

 ## Requesting a provider

-You can learn how to request an [Ethereum Provider](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1193.md) for your dapp in [EIP 1102](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md):
+To integrate Ethereum into your dapp, you can learn how to request an [EthereumProvider](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1193.md) in [EIP-1102: Opt-in Provider Access](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-1102.md):

 ```js
 // Request Ethereum Provider (EIP 1102)